SMARTProtocols/SMARTProtocols.github.io/queries.md

 }
 ```

-## 9. Retrieve the reagent list and equipment and supplies list of the protocol titled “Isolation of Lung Infiltrating Cell in Mice”
+## 9. Retrieve all the instruments and reagents used in the protocol “Mouse Retinal Whole Mounts and Quantification of Vasculature Protocol”
 <a href="http://smartprotocols.linkeddata.es/sparql?default-graph-uri=&query=PREFIX+sp%3A+%3Chttp%3A%2F%2Fpurl.org%2Fnet%2FSMARTprotocol%23%3E%0D%0APREFIX+rdf%3A+%3Chttp%3A%2F%2Fwww.w3.org%2F1999%2F02%2F22-rdf-syntax-ns%23%3E%0D%0APREFIX+ro%3A+%3Chttp%3A%2F%2Fwww.obofoundry.org%2Fro%2Fro.owl%23%3E%0D%0A%0D%0ASELECT+%28group_concat%28distinct%28%3FreagentName%29%3Bseparator%3D%22+%7C+%22%29+as+%3FprotocolReagents%29%0D%0A+++++++%28group_concat%28distinct%28%3FequipmentName%29%3Bseparator%3D%22+%7C+%22%29+as+%3FprotocolInstruments%29%0D%0AWHERE+%7B%0D%0A++++%3Fprotocol+sp%3AhasTitle+%3Ftitle_uri+.%0D%0A++++%3Ftitle_uri+rdf%3Avalue+%22Isolation+of+Lung+Infiltrating+Cell+in+Mice%22+.%0D%0A++++%3Fprotocol+sp%3AhasExperimentalInput+%3Freagents+.%0D%0A++++%3Freagents+a+sp%3AReagentList+.%0D%0A++++%3Freagents+ro%3Ahas_part+%3FreagentNameUri+.%0D%0A++++%3FreagentNameUri+rdf%3Avalue+%3FreagentName+.%0D%0A++++%3Fprotocol+sp%3AhasExperimentalInput+%3Fequipment+.%0D%0A++++%3Fequipment+a+sp%3AEquipmentAndSuppliesList+.%0D%0A++++%3Fequipment+ro%3Ahas_part+%3FequipmentNameUri+.%0D%0A++++%3FequipmentNameUri+rdf%3Avalue+%3FequipmentName+.%0D%0A%7D+GROUP+BY+%3Fprotocol&should-sponge=grab-all&format=text%2Fhtml&timeout=0&debug=on" target="_blank">Execute it in the endpoint</a>

 ```